| Photo by James Tracy |

 Most of God’s promises are “If-then” promises.
 “If you do XYZ Then I will do ABC.”

 “If” Israel had chosen to serve God, and only God, “Then” they would have been His people forever.
-They broke their part of the agreement, so God is not obligated to His.
+They broke their part of the agreement, so God is not obligated to keep His.

 “If” we accept Jesus as our Savior and Boss, “Then” God will erase all our sins and take us to Heaven.
 If we don’t do our part, however, God won’t do His.